“For the most wild, yet most homely narrative which I am about to pen, I neither expect nor solicit belief.”

 I am waiting behind the double doors that separate Whitby from Bede Hall.
 Students pass by the smoke-blown windows, their bodies moving like ghosts ascending and descending the stairs.
-The reason I wait for them to pass?
+The reason I wait?
 I want to slip into the hallway unnoticed.

 Whitby Hall houses close to sixty guys and not all are dedicated to the pursuit of collegiate scholarship.
 Some practice the art of the practical joke, always on the prowl, always looking for an unsuspecting victim to throw cold water on in the shower or place a live chicken in a bed.
 Once, Duane took his patented half-hour shower, giving the whole second floor time to pour into his room and empty it of everything, placing all his worldly possessions on the balcony that overlooked the courtyard.

 In this dorm no one is safe.

 Earlier I took a break from my studies to shoot billiards with Kenny in the lounge while Mike and Ron played ping pong.
 Others filtered in and out while Carl slumped into a well-worn couch to watch TV.